VCU-CS-Capstone/cs-25-320-nasa-psyche-mission/Status Reports/Status Report Fall Week 08.md

 Rodrigo Spinola

 ## 1) Accomplishments this week ##
-   -
+   - Integrated research findings into the poster draft

 ## 2) Milestones to be completed next week ##
+   - Finalize poster content
-   -
+   - Prepare for submission

 ## 3) Issues, problems or concerns ##
-   - No issues to report!
+   - Challenges aligning schedules for poster input